Generic selectors

 Breeding Difficulty

 Moderate.
-A. panduro is reasonably breedable in captivity, but success depends heavily on providing appropriate water chemistry.
-Getting them to spawn isn’t terribly difficult if the water is soft and acidic, but raising fry through the first few weeks requires attention and the right foods.
-This species tends to form monogamous pair bonds, which simplifies the social dynamics compared to haremic Apistogramma species.
+Getting them to spawn isn’t particularly difficult when the water is soft and acidic.
+The challenge is raising fry through the first few weeks, the infusoria/microfauna period, and managing the male’s presence once the female has taken over brood care.
+This species tends toward monogamous pair bonds, which simplifies social dynamics compared to haremic Apistogramma.

 Spawning Tank Setup

-A 10 to 20-gallon (40 to 75-liter) breeding tank works well for a pair.
-Furnish it with multiple cave options, as the female will inspect several before choosing her preferred site.
+A 10–20 gallon (40–75 liter) breeding tank works well for a pair.
+Furnish it with multiple cave options, the female will inspect several before choosing her preferred site.
 Coconut shell halves, small clay pots, and PVC pipe sections all work as spawning caves.
-Include plenty of visual barriers and hiding spots using plants and driftwood so the male has places to retreat if the female becomes aggressive after spawning.
-A well-seasoned sponge filter is the safest filtration choice.
+Include plenty of visual barriers and hiding spots so the male has somewhere to retreat once the female becomes aggressive post-spawning.
+A sponge filter is the safest filtration choice, no fry loss risk, gentle flow.

 Water Conditions for Breeding

-Soft, acidic water is essential for successful breeding.
-Target a pH of 5.0 to 6.0, temperature around 78 to 80°F (26 to 27°C), and very low hardness (1 to 2 dGH).
-RO water is often necessary to achieve these conditions.
-Add Indian almond leaves and alder cones to help maintain the acidic, tannin-rich water these fish spawn in naturally.
-Stable parameters are critical, so make all adjustments gradually and avoid sudden changes.
+Soft, acidic water is essential.
+Target pH 5.0–6.0, temperature 78–80°F (26–27°C), and hardness under 2 dGH.
+RO water is often necessary to reach these conditions.
+Add Indian almond leaves and alder cones to maintain the tannin-rich environment.
+Stable parameters matter, make all adjustments gradually and never do large rapid water changes during or immediately after spawning.

 Conditioning & Spawning

 Condition the pair with heavy feedings of live and frozen foods for two to three weeks.
-The female will begin showing intense yellow breeding coloration and start spending time inspecting cave sites.
-When ready, she deposits her eggs on the ceiling of the chosen cave, producing a clutch of approximately 40 to 80 eggs.
-The eggs are adhesive and small, typically reddish-brown in color.
+The female will begin showing intense yellow breeding coloration and start inspecting cave sites.
+When ready, she deposits a clutch of approximately 40–80 small, reddish-brown adhesive eggs on the ceiling of the chosen cave.
+After spawning, the female takes sole charge of the eggs and the male becomes a liability, in tanks under 20 gallons, removing him is usually necessary to prevent injury to him from the female’s aggression.

 Egg & Fry Care

-Eggs hatch in approximately 2 to 3 days at breeding temperatures.
-The wrigglers remain attached in the cave for another 4 to 5 days while absorbing their yolk sacs.
-Once free-swimming, the fry emerge as a tight school led by the attentive mother.
-Initial foods should be infusoria, paramecium cultures, or commercially available liquid fry food.
-Within a week, the fry will be large enough to take freshly hatched baby brine shrimp, which should become their primary food source.
-Growth is moderate, and the fry begin showing their parents’ characteristic patterns at around 8 to 10 weeks.
+Eggs hatch in 2–3 days at breeding temperatures.
+Wrigglers remain in the cave for 4–5 more days absorbing yolk sacs.
+Once free-swimming, fry emerge as a tight school shepherded by the highly attentive mother.
+Initial foods: infusoria, paramecium cultures, or commercial liquid fry food.
+Within a week, they accept freshly hatched baby brine shrimp, which becomes their primary food.
+Fry begin showing parental color patterns at around 8–10 weeks.

 Common Health Issues